-China’s credit surge may struggle to fuel growth
+China’s credit may struggle to fuel growth

 What the chart shows